pavlovab/interview-demo/README.md

-# interview-demo, Github User to Freshdesk Contact
+# Github User to Freshdesk Contact

 A command-line Python program, which retrieves the information of a GitHub User and creates a new Contact or updates an existing contact in Freshdesk.